How many extra activities can you add on UCAS?

 The first type of extra activities you can add on UCAS are voluntary activities.
 These include things like charity work, mentoring, and working with community groups.
 It’s important to include details of any voluntary activities you’ve been involved in as it shows that you are well-rounded and have the ability to work with others.

 The second type of extra activities you can add on UCAS are work experience placements.
 This could include anything from a part-time job to an internship or summer job.
 It’s important to include details of your work experience as it shows that you have practical experience and can apply the skills you’ve learned in a professional setting.
+Displaying custom pin badges related to your work experience can also emphasize your achievements.

 The third type of extra activities you can add on UCAS are extracurricular activities.
 These include things like sports, music, art, or any other activity that you are passionate about and have done for a sustained period of time.
 It’s important to include details of your extracurricular activities as it shows that you have a wide range of interests and have the ability to balance your studies with other activities.